 However, with most safety equipment, you can snag some great deals on top-quality gear by buying it second-hand.
 The only thing I would recommend is that you buy a new safety helmet, but otherwise, you can find some gently used gear for a fraction of the brand-new price – rib protectors included.

 I personally used to spend a lot of time scouring websites like eBay, and lately, I’ve been a fan of Facebook Marketplace due to the local deals you can find, especially if you live near a go-kart track.

 A lot of people barely use their gear to its fullest because they either find a new brand that they personally prefer or, in a lot more cases, the gear was for their teenage kart racer who outgrows everything at a rapid pace.

 If you’re searching for brand-new gear, you can use websites like OG Racing and Pit Stop USA, or any specific brand websites.
 There are certain brands that I’ve tried and tested over the years, so I would recommend using them as your primary search material if you’re looking at buying a rib protector second-hand.

-However, there are a lot of size guides to be found online from the companies themselves so you can actually accurately gauge measurements from the comfort of your own home!
+However, there are a lot of size guides to be found online from the companies themselves so you can actually accurately gauge measurements from the comfort of your own home.

-Features To Look For In Rib Protectors
+Features To Look For In Go-Kart Rib Protectors

-- When trying on the rib or chest protector, make sure it feels light and unobtrusive on your body
+- Good fit – When trying on the rib or chest protector, make sure it feels light and unobtrusive on your body